lpfrnk/airflowbatchexample/README.md

 gsutil cp /home/lpfrnk/airflowbatchexample/dags/*.py gs://YOUR-AIRFLOW-DIRECTORY/dags

 6. Run the DAG named Setup_Batch_Example1.
-This will create a dataset named warehouselab.
+This will create a dataset named warehouselab and create 3 tables (sales, sales_stg,control_table).
+When this is complete, the control table is loaded with 7 rows of data.

 7. Run the main DAG named Batch_Example1.
 This will now examine the control table, then look at the inbound folder for files and when complete sets the control_table to DONE.